Artwork by Allison Horst

 tm_shape(canterbury) +

-tm_fill(col = "darkgrey") +
+tm_fill(fill = "darkgrey") +

 tm_shape(c_height4) +

-tm_dots(col = "red")
+tm_dots(fill = "red")

 3. Spatial joins

 Joins are a common way to link different data sources.
-Up until now, we have been performing joins using common attributes between data.frame
+Up until now, we have been performing joins using common attributes between data.frames.
+Last week, we saw that the same joins can be used on sf objects.
+However, we can also perform joins by using the spatial relationship of datasets.

 First, let’s remind ourselves of the different types of joins.